aaliang/scrawla/README.md

 predict variant urls that may appear, although this is optimistic, and may very well request more urls than needed (in the worst case)

-Http requests are dispatched asynchronously, with an overridable concurrency limit (yet to be configged out)
+Http requests are dispatched asynchronously via a request agent actor, with an overridable concurrency limit set to 6 (yet to be configured out)

+Base crawlers should implement the BaseCrawler trait, and there are some abstracts that need to be fulfilled.
+DefaultCrawler is the full implementation, and is invoked during runs of the main program.

+Extended crawlers should be able to easily override or implement the trait/Default class to follow reference criteria as they see fit, and to apply any normalization strategies to pass along links to the request dispatcher.

 Build/Run
 ---------